-Local private school ransacked in weekend break-in; $10K in computers & equipment stolen
+Local private school ransacked by burglars; $10K in computers & equipment stolen

 A school spokesperson says the burglary happened around 1 a.m.
 Saturday.
 Multiple buildings were broken into, and the campus was left with serious damage.

 Surveillance video captured at least one person stalking around the outside of the school.
-Photos showed the aftermath of the break-in, including a collapsed ceiling tile and multiple shattered windows.
+Photos showed the aftermath of the break-in, including a collapsed ceiling tile and shattered windows.

+Blain Browning, 30, was arrested Monday.
+He's charged with simple criminal damage to property, aggravated theft over $100 and burglary of a non-residential building.
+Deputies are working to develop a second suspect.

+Among the items stolen were 11 computers, three overhead projectors and an "unknown amount of Dr. Peppers," according to the sheriff's office.

-The school tells WBRZ that 11 computers and three overhead projectors valued at about $10,000 in total were taken.
+The school tells WBRZ that stolen items were valued at about $10,000 in total.

 Anyone with information on the crime is asked to contact the East Baton Rouge Sheriff's Office.